aaronralls/aaronralls.github.io/_posts/2019-11-21-What-is-new-in-Azure-this-week.md

 *__Why is this a big deal?__*

+![Rating 5 of 10][Rating5of10]

+I give this update a 5/10 Astronauts because the material is free, but it's not a comprehensive course.

 Once again free training is a plus.
 If you are just learning about Azure or have applications running in Azure you need to have Azure Functions on your learning radar.
 Additionally, if you are preparing for the Azure certifications you will need to review Azure Functions.

-I give this update a 5/10 Astronauts because the material is free, but it's not a comprehensive course.

 For more free training resources on Azure Functions see the Microsoft Docs [website][MicrosoftDocsAzureFunctions].